akrishan11/big-ideas-lab6/CODEOFCONDUCT.md

 Offenders will be forced to be apologize or risk being permanently banned from using this complex program

 ## Values
-We value being welcoming to a m
+We value being welcoming to most people and writing highly useful and good code